squinkylabs/SqHarmony/docs/arpeggiator.md

 The Notes setting can really be useful when the hold switch is on.
 When hold is on, all the notes you enter are accumulated, up to the last 32 notes.
 If you set length to a lower number 'n', only the last 'n' notes will be held.

-And, remember, when length is at its far right "zero" setting, it is really something very large, like 32.
+And, remember, when length is at its far left (counter clockwise) "zero" setting, it is really something very large, like 32.

 ## More about clock and gate delay